tido64/rainbow/doc/includes/basics.md

 If you compile and run this code, you should see two identical sprites next to each other at the center of the screen.

-Note that the root node is only accessible from the entry point.
-If you need it elsewhere, you must pass along its pointer.
-Or you can create and pass a child node, and avoid spamming the root node.

 As always, refer to the API reference for full details.

 ## Prose

-Sometimes, dealing with the scene graph can be confusing or frustrating if you can't fully visualise the tree.
+Sometimes, dealing with the render queue can be confusing or frustrating if you can't fully visualise the order.
 However, with Prose, you can define entire scenes using a much simpler, and arguably more visual, syntax.
 Prose is just a specially structured Lua table.
 Creating an empty scene with Prose looks something like: